kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1945</span> Awakened by the atomic bombings of Hiroshima and Nagasaki, a disoriented Godzilla mistakenly reduces Manila to rubbles instead of Tokyo.

+## Independence (1946-present)

+Unshackled from foreign intervention, Filipinos finally get free reign to run the country like hell and fuck with their fellow Filipinos.

 - <span class=year>1946</span> Yamashita is hanged by the American weaboos occupying Manila after refusing to reveal the locations of all Pokéballs.

-## 5. Independence (1946-present)

-Unshackled from foreign intervention, Filipinos finally get free reign to run the country like hell and fuck with their fellow Filipinos.

 - <span class=year>1946</span> The US unceremoniously dumps the Philippines and buggers off to Japan, leaving the Filipinos alone to clean up their gigantic mess.
 Japan donates 10,000 brooms and 5,000 mops as war reparation.